I'm Breathless

-I'm Breathless: Music from and Inspired by the Film Dick Tracy is an album by American singer and songwriter Madonna, released on May 22, 1990, by Sire Records to accompany the film Dick Tracy.
-The album contains three songs written by Stephen Sondheim, which were used in the film, in addition to several songs written by Madonna that were inspired by but not included in the film.
+I'm Breathless is an album by American singer and songwriter Madonna, released on May 21, 1990, in the UK and on May 22, 1990, in the US by Sire Records to accompany the film Dick Tracy.
+The album contains three songs written by Stephen Sondheim, which were used in the film, in addition to several songs co-written by Madonna that were inspired by but not included in the film.
 Madonna starred as Breathless Mahoney alongside her then-boyfriend Warren Beatty who played the title role, Dick Tracy.
-After filming was complete, Madonna began work on the album, with Sondheim, producer Patrick Leonard and engineer Bill Bottrell.
+After filming was complete, Madonna began work on the album with Sondheim, producer Patrick Leonard and engineer Bill Bottrell.
 She also worked with producer Shep Pettibone on the album's first single, "Vogue".
 The album was recorded in three weeks, at Johnny Yuma Recording and Ocean Way Studios, in Los Angeles, California.

 Musically, I'm Breathless consists predominantly of jazz, swing and pop songs.
 The tracks reflected Madonna's showgirl personality and were influenced by her relationship with Beatty.
 The singer wanted to create music that would fit the style and production of the film, set in the days of the Untouchables law enforcement, and sang the songs accordingly.
 In some areas she pitched her vocals and belted the notes when necessary.
 She smoked cigarettes in order to portray the vocals of her character Breathless.
 Beatty and singer Mandy Patinkin were featured as duet partners on three of the songs.